How do we collect and process personal data

 What is our data retention policy

 All personal data (including all data that may include accidentally received personal data as described above) is kept for 90 days, after which it is deleted.
+If needed, we can configure a shorter retention policy on a per account basis.

 The same applies when our service contract ends.
 All data collected from you (including personal data) will be deleted within 90 days of the termination of the contract.